 - Work

 Sometimes a person trades one addiction for another.
-For example, in substance abuse recovery, withdrawal causes a drop in dopamine level, limiting one’s ability to experience satisfaction and happiness.
-To cope with side effects of withdrawal and achieve the feelings of joy and excitement, the person replaces their original addictive behavior with another addiction.
+For example, in substance abuse recovery, withdrawal causes a drop in dopamine levels, limiting one’s ability to experience satisfaction and happiness.
+To cope with the side effects of withdrawal and achieve feelings of joy and excitement, the person replaces their original addictive behaviour with another addiction.

 What is the Impact of the COVID-19 Pandemic on Addiction?